 |Overseas Gross: $13,142,792|

-This Hugh Jackman and Ewan McGregor staring turkey was put in turnaround at FOX and Media Rights Capital came aboard as financier.
-Costing $25 million, Summit handled foreign sales and FOX originally agreed to distribute only in Australia.
-Jackman, who was prepping the Baz Luhrmann pic Australia (for release in November 2008) and a Wolverine spin-off for FOX, used his leverage to get the studio to distribute in the US.
-FOX reportedly committed a modest $10 million to market and distribute the passion project for Jackman.
-Deception was tracking very poorly going into release and opened in the US below its already low expectations with a disastrous $2,312,146 in 2,001 theaters, which at the time of release was the 6th worst opening for a film playing in over 2,000 theaters.
-Deception placed #10 for the weekend led by new openers Baby Mama and Harold and Kumar Escape from Guantanamo Bay.
-Audiences didn’t like what they saw any more than critics did and awarded the film with a toxic C- cinemascore.
+This Hugh Jackman and Ewan McGregor staring turkey was put in turnaround at Fox and Media Rights Capital came aboard as financier.
+Costing $25 million, Summit handled foreign sales and Jackman who was prepping Australia and a Wolverine spin-off for Fox, used his leverage to get the studio to distribute in the US.
+Fox reportedly committed over $10 million to market and distribute.
+Deception opened in the US to a disastrous $2,312,146 in 2,001 theaters and audiences didn’t like what they saw either and awarded the film with a toxic C- cinemascore.
 Deception fell 61.8% in its second weekend to $883,417 and was pulled out of all but 126 theaters and quickly closed its run with only $4,598,506.
-FOX would see back about $2.4 million after theaters take their percentage of the gross.
 The film posted weak numbers overseas to $13.1 million across numerous distributors and went straight to video in Germany.
-FOX distributed in Jackman’s home country Australia to a poor $1.4 million and Spain posted the strongest numbers with $2.6 million.
-Domestic home video sales were a terrible $2.7 million.
+Fox distributed in Jackman’s home country Australia to a poor $1.4 million and Spain posted the strongest numbers with $2.6 million.